 Follow the instructions in each section below to successfully set up your inventory in ShipStation.
-Once you’ve completed these steps, move on to the Set & Manage Stock Counts article to learn how to set your initial stock levels.
+Once you’ve completed these steps, move on to the Set Your Initial Stock Counts article to learn how to set your stock levels for the first time.

 Review the sections below and learn how to:

 Create an Inventory Warehouse

 Specify Inventory Location (optional)

 For ShipStation to track your stock levels, you need to create at least one Inventory Warehouse and link it as an Inventory source to one of your Ship From Locations.
 Think of this as the physical location where you store your inventory.